Welcome to Marshall Psychiatry

 Marshall Psychiatry consistently strives to provide the highest quality of psychiatric care in the region.
 Services are provided by a dedicated team of experienced professionals in outpatient, inpatient, and consultative settings.

 Our team of psychiatrists are Board-certified and deliver up-to-date specialized care to patients of all ages.
 Our outpatient psychiatrists include those who are specialty trained and Board-certified in Adult Psychiatry, Child & Adolescent Psychiatry as well as Geriatric Psychiatry.
-A Psychiatric Nurse Practitioner also sees general adult patients.
 Medication management services are closely coordinated with a full staff of clinicians providing adjunctive psychotherapy.
 Doctoral level psychologists provide therapy to children, adolescents, adults, and seniors in individual, family, couple, and group settings.

 Outpatient services are provided at the Marshall Psychiatry outpatient clinic located in the 20th Street Professional Building, just four blocks from Cabell Huntington Hospital.
 We also provide the Mind Wellness Center, an intensive outpatient and partial hospitalization program at the 20th Street location.
 Trans Magnetic Stimulation (TMS) is also now available for those with treatment refractory depression.
 Inpatient psychiatric treatment is provided by Marshall Psychiatry faculty at River Park Hospital as well as Mildred Mitchell Bateman Hospital.
 When hospitalization is required, inpatient and outpatient teams work collaboratively to ensure the smoothest transition and coordination of care possible.